hecko-yes/hecko.my.to/gnu-slash-memes/index.md

 - [`sa`](https://creativecommons.org/licenses/by-sa/4.0/) means if you publish edits of it (or things synced to it if music) you have to release them under the same license
 - [`nd`](https://creativecommons.org/licenses/by-nd/4.0/) means don't you dare publish edits of it
 - [`nc`](https://creativecommons.org/licenses/by-nc/4.0/) means non-commercial
+- `id` means it's only for individuals (or sometimes co-ops, small businesses, etc), sometimes de facto so by being [explicitly informal](https://www.boringcactus.com/2021/09/29/anti-license-manifesto.html); sure it kinda goes against the point of the list but not entirely i don't think
 - `*` means there's a catch because copyright is often not as shrimple as that

-very incomplete as of current; if you have any suggestions then contact is appreciated
+very lacking as of current; if you have any suggestions then contact is appreciated

 **see also:**
 - [the `internet memes` category on wikimedia commons](https://commons.wikimedia.org/wiki/Category:Internet_memes)